-Canon 1D versus Panasonic LX100
+Canon 1D vs Panasonic LX100

-The Canon EOS-1D and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in September 2001 and September 2014.
+The Canon EOS-1D and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in September 2001 and September 2014.
 The 1D is a DSLR, while the LX100 is a fixed lens compact.
 The cameras are based on an APS-H (1D) and a Four Thirds (LX100) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 12.7 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is considerably smaller (69 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the LX100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX100 has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.